 Looking back at my past attempts, they failed due to my incorrect assumption that programming was only about learning the syntax of a language.

 This time, I didn’t start with a clear end goal.
 My only aim was to put in one hour of coding per day, every day.
 It became clear I had to have a rest day at least once a week, so I dropped Fridays.
 I don’t think I would’ve made it this far if I had a ridiculously high goal (such as mastering a certain language).

 My first learning resource was CS50.

-The course was moving from PHP to Python, and I was about to start the PHP section.
-I plan on finishing CS50 in the future (it's an amazing course).
+I plan on finishing CS50 in the future (it’s an amazing course).